Ryan-B1yth/snap--shot/README.md

 ### Media

 - All images used in this project were generated by [DALLE](https://huggingface.co/spaces/dalle-mini/dalle-mini) except for the "No Image" image which was created by [愚木混株 cdd20](https://unsplash.com/@cdd20), and the hero image created by [Jonathan Borba](https://unsplash.com/@jonathanborba).

+- Although not used anywhere in the project, credit is given to [Memory Box](https://memory-box.co.uk/blog/picture-frame-size-guide/) for providing a display of the relative image sizes used in production.

 ### Acknowledgements